 With the apps, Pre-built dashboards, reports, and workflows are available.

-User based roles can be created where the access can be restricted and limited.
+User-based roles can be created where access can be restricted and limited.

 Add-on is something like a single component that is developed and it is reused a number of times in different suitable use cases.
 It is usually used as a standard framework where the team can leverage the functionality to a certain extent and build something completely new on top of it.